gchq/gaffer-doc/docs/dev/kubernetes-guide/kubernetes.md

 ## Requirements

 Before you can deploy any of these applications you need to have installed Kubernetes.
-Information on how to do this can be found in the [Kubernetes docs](https://kubernetes.io/docs/setup/)
+Information on how to do this can be found in the [Kubernetes docs](https://kubernetes.io/docs/setup/).

-You will also need to install Docker along with the compose plugin.
-Information on how to do this can be found in the [Docker docs](https://docs.docker.com/get-docker/).
+You will also need to install a container management engine, for example Docker or Podman, to build, run and manage your containers.

 ## Adding this repo to Helm